How to Create a Focal Point in Your Home Spaces

 The secondary focal point is our fireplace and mantel.
 It is the element that really dictates the furniture arrangement.

 In this living room, this dramatic fireplace is a strong focal point both in its scale, design, and color.
+The architectural moldings on the mantel and the trim create interest.

 TIP #10: If you don’t have an architectural element in your living space, you can create an entry to the room that focuses your eye on the room as a whole.